 3) Secret Buddha Garden

-Buddha Garden is hidden in the jungle of Koh Samui island and offers a unique collection of stone statues.
+Buddha Garden is hidden in the jungle and offers a unique collection of stone statues.
 The collection belongs to a local farmer Nim Thongsuka, who was expanding the collection until his 91 years.
 It’s a nice and calm place.
 The entry fee is 80 THB.